 The strong writing endures.
 One scenario is set at the magical gates of Haven, which permit only the virtuous to enter.
 “What if my hatred for Silver betrays me?” questions David.
 “He’s stolen your wife,” replies grandad.
 “Your hatred is justified.”
 These touches are things I’ve only recently appreciated.

 My abiding memory of Silver, however, is the controls.
-Over the course of this 15-hour RPG you battle werewolves, dragons, imps and summoners, but the scheme particularly excels during swordon- sword encounters.
+Over the course of this 15-hour RPG you battle werewolves, dragons, imps and summoners, but the scheme excels during sword-on-sword encounters.
 Particularly memorable is the boss battle with the dual-wielding Fuge, requiring you to master on-the-fly duking and moving in energetic bouts.

-Admittedly, the magic has slightly dimmed in the light of today’s controls.
-The lack of lock-on makes targeting more difficult than it should be, and special moves you can learn from weapon trainers, like a figure of eight slash, miss a trick by not making you perform that motion on your mouse.
-Still, in my mind, Silver’s fast death dances are comparable to circle-strafing in Unreal or Quake, and why it never caught on in later action- RPGs is anyone’s guess.
+Admittedly, the magic has slightly dimmed today.
+The lack of lock-on makes targeting more difficult than it should be, and special moves you can learn from weapon trainers, like a figure-of-eight slash, miss a trick by not making you perform that motion on your mouse.
+Still, in my mind, Silver’s fast death dances are comparable to circle-strafing in Unreal or Quake, and why it never caught on in later action-RPGs is anyone’s guess.